-[Update: Unlikely to be activated] Will One UI 3.0 (Android 11) update enable eSIM support on Samsung Galaxy devices in U.S.?
+[Update: Galaxy S21 support likely coming] Will One UI 3.0 (Android 11) update enable eSIM support on Samsung Galaxy devices in U.S.?

 New updates are being added at the bottom of this story…….

 Original story (published on October 04, 2020) follows: